borntofrappe/fullstack-d3/README.md

 ## 08 - Common Charts

-The chapter introduces a few types of data visualizations with the goal of providing a baseilne, a foundation for more complex projects.
+The chapter introduces a few types of data visualizations with the goal of providing a baseline, a foundation for more complex projects.
 With the folder I try to replicate the visuals on my own.

 ### Candlestick

-A candlestick chart highlights stock prices through the open, close, high and low metric.
+A candlestick chart highlights stock prices in terms of open, close, high and low value.

-A few highlights in terms of the d3 library:
+In terms of the d3 library take notice of the following:

-- `d3.csv` considers the comma separated values the describing hypothetical prices
+- `d3.csv` considers comma separated values describing hypothetical stock prices

-- `d3.schemeSet1` provides an array of colors to distinguish which day resulted in a net gain (when the closing price was higher than the opening value)
+- `d3.schemeSet1` provides an array of colors to distinguish which day resulted in a net gain

 - `d3.timeDay.offset` is used to stretch the horizontal scale one day before and one day after the actual domain.
 The function is useful in the context of the time scale, to provide some padding around the values.
 A different approach would be to use a band scale, and have each observation positioned at a fraction of the available width

 ### Timeline

 The goal with a timeline is to study the evolution of a metric over time.
-It is important to focus on the granularity of the time scale (), or again the smoothness of the line connecting the individual points.
+It is important to focus on the granularity of the time scale, or again the smoothness of the line connecting the individual points.
 It is essential, finally, to accurately describe which data is included in the line; consider for instance how the redesign in chapter seven used the weekly mean in place of the daily observations, and how the visualization preserved the values through small, grey circles.

-The project in the folder is fundamentally a copy of a previous line chart(s).
-The visual is is however on the points making up the line and the interpolating curve.
+The project in the folder is fundamentally a copy of previous line charts.
+The visual is however focused on the points making up the line and the interpolating curve.
 With a `<input>` element of type `checkbox` it is possible to toggle the visibility of the points.
 With a `<select>` element, and a few `<option>`s, it is possible to change the function used in the line generator function.

+The book argues for `curveMonotoneX` as a solid choice for the interpolator function, crossing through all the points. `curveBasis` provides a smoother line, but doesn't guarantee the same type of precision.

 ### Heatmap

-Taking inspiration from the visualization highlighting profile contributions on the GitHub platform, a heatmap displays a series of observations in a grid, and depicts a continuous or discrete metric through color.
+Taking inspiration from the visualization highlighting profile contributions on GitHub, a heatmap displays a series of observations in a grid, and depicts a continuous or discrete metric through color.

+Since the visualization relies on the color of individual cells, is useful to show trends over time.
+It is not as effective to describe small differences between values.

-The visualization itself includes a button to cycle through different metrics, similarly to the bar charts developed innthe fifth chapter, _05 - Interactions_.
+The demo itself includes a button to cycle through different metrics, similarly to the bar charts developed innthe fifth chapter, `05 - Interactions`.

-In terms of d3, the project is an excellent exercise with the `d3-time` module, specifically `d3.timeWeeks`, `d3.timeMonths` and few directives included in the parsing, formatting functions.
+In terms of d3, the project is an excellent exercise with the `d3-time` module, specifically `d3.timeWeeks`, `d3.timeMonths` and the directives included in the parsing, formatting functions.

 ### Radar

-A radar chart is useful to highlight multiple metrics on the same chart.
-While it is possible to include multiple polygons in the same chart, it is preferable to limit the number of visuals.
-To show a greater number of visuals, the chart can show different polygons with a toggle (as in the demo), or with multiple, separate charts.

-The visualization is created with two functions from the `d3-shape` module:
+A radar chart is useful to compare multiple metrics.
+While it is possible to include several polygons in the same chart, it is preferable to limit the number of overlapping shapes, and differentiate them with color.
+With a large number of visual consider using a button to cycle through the shapes, or multiple, separate radar chart.
+In the demo I chose the first approach, leaning on two functions from the `d3-shape` module:

-- `d3.lineRadial`, working similar to `d3.line`, but assigning the `x` and `y` coordinate of the line on the basis of an angle and radius
+- `d3.lineRadial`.
+The generator function works similarly to `d3.line`, but computes the `x` and `y` coordinate of the line on the basis of an angle and radius

   ```js
   const lineGenerator = d3